-Evaluating government resources
+Evaluating available resources

-To be successful, the program of action outlined in this plan has to be matched with available resources.
-Many of the targeted activities will be led by the Historic Preservation Office, so careful consideration has been given to anticipated HPO staffing as well as discretionary funds available for HPO initiatives.
+To be successful, the program of action described in this plan has to be matched with available resources.
+The Historic Preservation Office will lead many of the targeted activities, so careful consideration has been given to HPO staffing as well as discretionary funds available for HPO initiatives.

-As was the case for the 2016 plan, the outlook for 2020 will likely mean more local support for preservation activities as annual federal allocations for preservation programs allocations either remain stable or decline only slightly.
-Other government grants and sources of outside support will also be important in funding preservation initiatives.
+As was the case for the 2016 plan, the outlook for 2020 means more local support for HPO preservation activities as annual federal allocations for preservation programs are expected to remain largely unchanged.
+Other government grants and sources of outside support will also be important in funding both government and non-profit preservation initiatives.